Living Sober Sucks

 Reinvent yourself!

-Recovery is the accepted or recognized term for us drunks, as in: “I’m in recovery; I’m a recovering alcoholic, Recovery Program, etc.” For simplicity and to avoid confusion, I use the word recovery in my book.
+Recovery is the accepted or recognized term for us drunks, as in: Im in recovery; Im a recovering alcoholic, Recovery Program, etc. For simplicity and to avoid confusion, I use the word recovery in my books.
 But this term makes me uncomfortable.
-Someone recovers after surgery, an accident or from a hangover.

-I wasn’t recovering from any of those things during my sobering up process, I was reinventing myself.
+I wasnt recovering from any of those things during my sobering up process, I was reinventing myself.

 The only thing I am recovering from is my own mistakes.
 And just because I no longer drink doesn’t mean I don’t make mistakes.
 I still fuck-up plenty of things, but at least I’m sober when I make those mistakes.